 Lipomas can develop at a wide range of ages.
 They originate in the endocardium or epicardium and have a large pedunculated base.
 Many are asymptomatic, but some obstruct flow or cause arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more .

 Paragangliomas, including pheochromocytomas Pheochromocytoma A pheochromocytoma is a catecholamine-secreting tumor of chromaffin cells typically located in the adrenals.
 It causes persistent or paroxysmal hypertension.
 Diagnosis is by measuring catecholamine... read more , rarely occur in the heart; when they do, they are usually localized to the base of the heart near vagus nerve endings.
 They may manifest with symptoms due to catecholamine secretion (eg, increased heart rate and blood pressure, excessive sweating, tremor).
 Paragangliomas may be benign or malignant.

 Pericardial cysts may resemble a cardiac tumor or pericardial effusion on chest x-ray.
 They are usually asymptomatic, although some cause compressive symptoms (eg, chest pain, dyspnea, cough).

 Sarcoma is the most common malignant cardiac tumor.
 Sarcomas affect mainly middle-aged adults (mean, 44 years).
 Almost 40% are angiosarcomas, most of which originate in the right atrium and involve the pericardium, causing right ventricular inflow tract obstruction, pericardial tamponade, and lung metastasis.
-Other types include undifferentiated sarcoma, malignant fibrous histiocytoma, leiomyosarcoma, fibrosarcoma, rhabdomyosarcoma Rhabdomyosarcoma Rhabdomyosarcoma is a childhood cancer arising from embryonal mesenchymal cells that have potential to differentiate into skeletal muscle cells.
-It can arise from almost any type of muscle tissue... read more , liposarcoma, and osteosarcoma; these types are more likely to originate in the left atrium, causing mitral valve obstruction and heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more .
+Other types include undifferentiated sarcoma, malignant fibrous histiocytoma, leiomyosarcoma, fibrosarcoma, rhabdomyosarcoma Rhabdomyosarcoma Rhabdomyosarcoma is a cancer arising from embryonal mesenchymal cells that have potential to differentiate into skeletal muscle cells.
+It can arise from almost any type of muscle tissue in any... read more , liposarcoma, and osteosarcoma; these types are more likely to originate in the left atrium, causing mitral valve obstruction and heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more .